Who is Moussa Diaby: Bayer Leverkusen's versatile French winger?

 Key stats

 The recipient of the 2016 Titi d’Or as the most promising and best talent in the Paris Saint-Germain academy, Diaby spent the second half of 2017/18 on loan at Crotone in Italy, where he made a couple of appearances for the U19s before making his pro debut and first full start against Genoa and Juventus respectively.
-After returning to PSG to work under former Mainz and Borussia Dortmund coach Thomas Tuchel, the 5'7" flier went on to make 25 Ligue 1 appearances in 2018/19, scoring four times and averaging an assist every 190 minutes during the club's successful title defence.
+After returning to PSG to work under current Bayern Munich coach Thomas Tuchel, the 5'7" flier went on to make 25 Ligue 1 appearances in 2018/19, scoring four times and averaging an assist every 190 minutes during the club's successful title defence.

-But it was the 2021/22 season in which Diaby really left a marker, and earned a long-overdue first call-up to the France national team.
-With 13 goals, he was Leverkusen's second-highest scorer behind Patrik Schick, while that haul included his first career hat-trick, in a 5-1 win over Augsburg.
-He also set up 12 more goals and thus contributed directly to 25 goals - no wonder that got the attention of France coach Didier Deschamps, with a FIFA World Cup on the horizon.
+By the 2021/22 season, Diaby had earned a long-overdue first call-up to the France national team after bagging 13 Bundesliga goals and he ended the year as Leverkusen's second-highest scorer behind Patrik Schick.
+That haul included his first career hat-trick, in a 5-1 win over Augsburg, and he also set up 12 more goals, thus contributed directly to 25 goals.
+A further nine goals and eight assists followed in the league in 2022/23 as Diaby firmly made his mark as one of Europe's most exciting forwards.

 Plays a bit like: Arjen Robben